-The Emergent Layers of Reality graphic (above right) is my clumsy attempt to illustrate this layering idea.
-See the list just below for a better view of the words.
+The Emergent Layers of Reality graphic (right) is my clumsy attempt to illustrate this layering idea.
+See the closeup below for a better view of these layers.

 Intrinsic vs. Learned Morality

-Noteworthy is the fact that Nature’s ideal is neither ‘moral’ nor ‘immoral’.
-The ideal is balance and from that emerges ideals of ‘morality’, unspoken but common in most social animals.
+Noteworthy is the fact that Nature’s ideal is neither moral nor immoral.
+The ideal is balance and from that emerges ideals of morality, unspoken but common in most social animals.
 Morality, in its simplest unspoken form, is simply behavior that facilitates balanced group interaction and survival.
 Therefore, from an emergent property’s standpoint, balance is the underlying ideal from which morality in social animals emerges.
 Only in humans does this simple morality emerge as culturally learned and often hypocritical ideals.
-(See Belief: Are We Just Fooling Ourselves? and Ethics: Do They Work Anymore?.)
+(See Belief: Are We Just Fooling Ourselves?, p.591, and Ethics: Do They Work Anymore?, p.594.)